hemshankar/Game_KeepRunning/futurewars/GameDesign.md

 11. Coin Round - A special round with only coins, Flying kit and magnets
 12. Magnet - Stay time can increase
 13. Kaleen - Speed can increase
+14. Tunneller: helps travel underground, with less obstacles and hidden treasures.
+(Speeds increases with upgrade)